teragrid/dgrid/docs/app-development.rst

 ~~~~~~~~~~~~~~~~

 This connection is used to query the application without engaging
 consensus.
-It's exposed over the tendermint core rpc, so clients can
+It's exposed over the teragrid core rpc, so clients can
 query the app without exposing a server on the app itself, but they must
 serialize each query as a single byte array.
 Additionally, certain
 "standardized" queries may be used to inform local decisions, for
 instance about which peers to connect to.

-Tendermint Core currently uses the Query connection to filter peers upon
+teragrid Core currently uses the Query connection to filter peers upon
 connecting, according to IP address or public key.
 For instance,
-returning non-OK ABCI response to either of the following queries will
+returning non-OK asura response to either of the following queries will
-cause Tendermint to not connect to the corresponding peer:
+cause teragrid to not connect to the corresponding peer:

 -  ``p2p/filter/addr/<addr>``, where ``<addr>`` is an IP address.
 -  ``p2p/filter/pubkey/<pubkey>``, where ``<pubkey>`` is the hex-encoded